St Michael's College, Enniskillen: St Michael's College presidents

-MacEntee was succeed in September 2000 by Joseph McGuinness, originally from Lisnaskea in County Fermanagh, and the only past pupil of the college to become president.
+MacEntee was succeed in September 2000 by Joseph McGuinness, originally from Lisnaskea in County Fermanagh, and the first pupil of the college to become president.
 McGuinness retired as president in August 2006.
 In September 2007, he was appointed to the position of parish priest of Enniskillen.
 The school's first lay principal, Eugene J. McCullough, took up his post on 1 September 2006.
 Mccullough, educated in County Antrim, is the former president of St Mary's College, Irvinestown, County Fermanagh.
 McCullough retired in 2016 after ten years as principal.

 Mark Henry was appointed to be the new principal of the college in September 2016.
 Henry began teaching at St Michael's in 1995 and went on to become the vice-principal in 2007.
 Henry exited the role in February 2025.

 Cathal O’Connor was confirmed as principal in March 2025.
 O'Connor had been a teacher in the College for 22 years as well as being a former pupil of the school.